viam-modules/video-store/README.md

 # Video Storage
 The `video-store` module brings security camera functionality to your smart machine!
-The module consumes a source [Camera](https://docs.viam.com/components/camera/) and saves the camera output as video files on disk.
-You can then later request to upload video slices to the cloud using the [save](#save) command, or request the video bytes directly using the [fetch](#fetch) command.
+The module consumes a source [Camera](https://docs.viam.com/components/camera/) and saves the output as video files on disk.
+You can then upload video slices to the cloud using the [save](#save) command, or request the video bytes directly using the [fetch](#fetch) command.

 > **Note:** This component is a work in progress and is not yet fully implemented.